Zonbi-san/obsidian_vault/Character design/Character design idea Zombie-chan.md

-blue Grey skin or Dark grey skin
+Blue Grey skin or Dark grey skin
 Yellow or Red eyes
 stitched patches on skin or reattached limbs (The bride go brrrr) Maybe some cat like features?